csb6/Backtrack/README.md

 to minimize memory usage and simplify the range of possible fact names.

-The last two parameterized types represent the types, `A` and `B`, that are the types of any arguments used in any fact or rule.
+The last two parameterized types represent the types, `A` and `B`, that are the types of any arguments used in all facts and rules.

 **Note**: While `A` and `B` can be the same type, both `A` and `B` must be a different type than the type used to represent names.
-This enforces a clear separation between what is a fact/rule name and what is an argument of facts/ rules.
+This enforces a clear separation between what is a fact/rule name and what an argument is within facts/rules.

-Facts and rules can have as many overloads as you like, just like in Prolog you can have `nameA(A)`, `nameA(A,B)`, and `name(5,6)` all in the same database.
+Facts and rules can have as many overloads as you like, just like in Prolog you can have `nameA(A).`, `nameA(A,B).`, and `name(5,6).` all in the same database.
-However, all facts and rules must have at least 1 argument, meaning that you can not define an argument-less rule like `nameA` in Prolog.
+However, all facts and rules must have at least 1 argument, meaning that you can not define an argument-less rule like `nameA.` in Prolog.

 ### Adding facts to the database